rohnnie/rohnnie/README.md

 - ❓ If you want to talk about Cloud Computing, DevOps, Data Engineering, ML/AI Research, I'm your man

-- ⚡ Fun fact: I prefer functions over anything
+- ⚡ Fun fact: I fit requirements to my KnowSkill model 🤖 to provide the results with 100% accuracy. 😛

 <br/>